BlueTeamNinja/blueteamninja.github.io/_posts/2020-05-03-Badass-Intelligence-Part-1.md

 * [The Tutorial](#the-actual-tutorial)
 * [The snippet you need](#the-actual-snippet)
 * [Make a Ninja Console (Optional)]({% post_url 2019-11-20-Supercharge-your-terminals %})

+### Overview

+Use a very flexible powershell framework to create an API that lets you augment windows logs in Elastic Stack using native windows tools.
+Primary examples being additional user data from Active Directory, Exchange, or the studycase - Group Policy Object names.

 ## Adding badass intelligence: Part 1 - Introduction